parke/lxroot/readme.md

 -  restrict read and/or write access to specific directories
 -  share one or more directories between an Lxroot environment and the host system
 -  share one or more directories between multiple Lxroot environments.
+-  clone a userland with `rsync`; archive a userland with `tar`
+-  "upgrade" software by building a new, fresh userland, rather than attempting an in-place upgrade

 All without root access!